UNOTeaching/project-python-sudoku/README.md

 Time         : 0.014s (Solving: 0.00s 1st Model: 0.00s Unsat: 0.00s)
 CPU Time     : 0.014s
 ```
-We can use the parsing and formatting functions that we developed in the previous questions.
+We can use the formatting function that we developed in [Question 3](#Question-3:-Formating-Sudokus-(10-points)).
 The only thing that we need to do is to modify the solver to output the solution in the required format.
+Recall that you have learned how to modify the format printed in [Question 1b](#Question-1b:-Sorting-the-output-(10-points)).
 You can check your implementation by running
 ```bash
 python autograder.py --question=4
 ```